 The ‘hustler’ Mum this mum might be new or have a child in reception.
 This is her first sports day, she’s got no form, the bookies (other parents) haven’t even given odds on her.
 She’s going to blast up the field from nowhere in her Sainsburys plimpsolls and whip those hackneyed old mares.
 Fo sho.

-Of course as the mothers race finishes in a sweaty blur you’ll always get the faller, the one who drops a shoe/sandal, the one who loses a left bosom, the one who shrieks like a howler monkey when she hits the finishing line and not forgetting the champion Mum who’s photo will be all over social media gurning grotesquely as she hurls herself across the line like an overzealous olympian.
+Of course as the mothers race finishes in a screechy sweaty blur you’ll always get the faller, the one who jettisons a shoe/sandal, the one who loses a left bosom, the one who shrieks like a howler monkey when she hits the finishing line and not forgetting the winning and therefore champion Mum who’s photo will be all over social media gurning grotesquely as she hurls herself across the line like an overzealous olympian.

 If you’re up for running the mother’s day or indeed the father’s race this year do let me know how you get on?
 Think of my comments as a safe place………….